yuchenz27/unity-polyspatial-samples/README.md

 # visionOS_Unity_ImmersiveApp

-This repository explores how to implement visionOS basic features for the shared space mode.
+This repository explores how to implement visionOS basic features for the immersive mode.

 ## Simple Spatial Gesture